hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 ### Configuring Hazelcast for OpenSSL

-Configuring OpenSSL in Hazelcast is pretty straight forward.
-On client and or member side, the following snippet enables TLS/SSL using OpenSSL:
+Configuring OpenSSL in Hazelcast is straight forward.
+On the client and/or member side, the following snippet enables TLS/SSL using OpenSSL:

 ```xml